JoshuaKGoldberg/Goldblog/content/blog/standards-compliant-rickrolling/index.md

 You can visit the rickroll on [hi.joshuakgoldberg.com](https://hi.joshuakgoldberg.com "final rickroll page at hi.joshuakgoldberg.com").
 The source code is available on [github.com/JoshuaKGoldberg/standards-compliant-rickroll](https://github.com/JoshuaKGoldberg/standards-compliant-rickroll).

+If you're on Chrome, visit `about://media-engagement` and find `hi.joshuakgoldberg.com` after 1-2 visits to the site.
+See how many 6+ second plays it takes your browser to trust the page to autoplay with sound.

 ### A Word of Caution